RobPo/Paperino/readme.md

 Installation
 -------------------
 Recent Arduino IDE releases as well as the Particle & Arduino Web-IDEs include the **Library Manager** for easy installation.
-You can install this library from there by searching for `PL_microEPD`.
-Alternatively, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder to `PL_microEPD`.
-You may need to create the Libraries subfolder if its your first library.
-Restart the IDE.
+You can install this library by searching for `PL_microEPD`.

 Projects